pracks224/Interview_Prep/BEHAVIORAL_QUEST/ALL_SOFT_SKILLS.md

 I am a Technical Manager with over 15 years of experience in full-stack Java/nodejs development, specializing in microservices architecture, cloud solutions, and enterprise application management.
 Currently leading teams at HCL, I have a proven track record of driving digital transformation, optimizing IT operations, and delivering scalable solutions.
 My expertise spans application architecture, cloud administration (AWS/Azure/GCP), and end-to-end project management.
 I am passionate about leveraging technology to enhance business efficiency and am eager to contribute my skills especially retail and e-commerce digital initiatives.

+*** Throught out my 16 years of exp in IT, I have worked as an employee,contractor,consultanat,manager for many companies/clients including
+HCL,Fidelity, FICO, Capegmini etc

 ### Responsibilities Of a Technical Manager

 What a Technical Managers responsibility: